nightmode/feri/docs/advanced/api/functions.md

 ```
 @param   {String}  match      String like '*.jpg'
 @param   {Object}  [options]  Optional.
 Options for glob.
 @return  {Promise}            Promise that returns an array of files or empty array if successful.
-Error if not.
+Returns an error if not successful.
 ```

 ### functions.globOptions